How Much Insulation Do I Need in My Attic?

 Mineral Wool

 Even rocks and minerals can be turned into soft insulation for your attic.
-Mineral wool, also known as stone wool, is manufactured from minerals like basalt.
+Mineral wool, also called stone wool, is manufactured from minerals like basalt.
 It can also be made from industrial slag or even glass.
 Mineral wool insulation offers a range of R-Values from 2.2 to 4.2 per inch.

 Spray Foam